aloobhaalu/SmashTheBees/readme.txt

 - **main.c:** Contains the main loop and state transitions.
 - **gba.h / gba.c:** Contains GBA-specific definitions and functions.
 - **images/:** Contains the image data for the title screen, background, Lego character, and bees.

-## Credits
-This game was developed as part of CS2110 at Georgia Tech.
-Special thanks to the course instructor and the TA's for their support and feedback.